 Unfortunately folks, yes!
 You have almost everything to do in relation to your dogs behavior.
 If your dog is insecure and he/she doesn’t feel that you are able to take the lead, he/she will.
 A strong wolf is always the alpha of the pack, and that doesn’t mean just the physically strong wolf-It’s the emotionally strong one!

 We use e collars at an extremely low level almost as if you put your phone on vibrate and put it against your neck.
+They are tens unit collars which are used in physical therapy and are designed to be used safely in the water as well.
 They can not physically harm your dog, even if you had to use a higher level for disobedience or disrespectful behavior.
-Of course any tool used in the wrong way can be harmful, so please consult one of us before using an e collar on your dog!
+The goal with the collars is to use it for communication and not correction.
+Of course any tool even a harness or a flat collar used in the wrong way can be harmful, so please consult one of us before using an e collar on your dog!